An Alert Rule activates an alert when a Monitored Asset enters an Alarm state.

-You must be assigned to an Admin Role to create or edit an Alert Rule.
+You must be assigned to an Admin role to create or update an Alert Rule.

-You may need to disable an Alert Rule during a planned outage or other temporary condition and alerts should not be generated.
+You may need to disable an Alert Rule during a planned outage or other temporary condition to ensure alerts are not generated.
 An Alert Rule can be enabled at anytime to resume alerts.

 An Alert Rule can also be deleted if alerts are no longer required.
 When deleted, any active alerts generated by the Alert Rule automatically end.

 Go to Monitoring > Alert Rules.

 To create a new Alert Rule, from the bottom menu select + New.